publiccodenet/publiccode.net/codebases/openzaak.md

 ## Technology

-Python
+Languages and frameworks: Python

 ## Community

 Created by: a coalition of more than 45 Dutch municipalities including Amsterdam, Arnhem, Delft, Haarlem, ’s-Hertogenbosch, Rotterdam, Tilburg, Hoorn, Medemblik, Utrecht, SED (composed of Stede Broec, Enkhuizen and Drechterland) and [Dimpact](https://www.dimpact.nl/) (composed of more than 30 municipalities) (2019)

-Replicating: The commissioning municipalities are currently looking for vendors who can offer them services using OpenZaak.
-They held a market consultation in spring 2020.
+Replicating: The commissioning municipalities are preparing to procure services using OpenZaak, based on their spring 2020 market consultation.

 ## Opportunity